US officials say US troops killed, injured in Iraq attack

-WASHINGTON — At least three people were killed, including two U.S. service members, in a rocket attack in Iraq, a U.S. official said Wednesday.
+WASHINGTON — Three service members were killed, including two Americans, and a dozen more were injured when a barrage of rockets were fired at a military base in Iraq, U.S. officials said Wednesday.

-The official said 10 people were injured.
-Several other U.S. officials confirmed that U.S. troops had been killed and injured, but did not provide numbers.
-The officials spoke on condition of anonymity to give details of the attack ahead of the public announcement.
+One of the officials said five service members were seriously wounded and evacuated from the Camp Taji base and seven others were still being evaluated.
+Buildings on the base were in flames.
+The officials spoke on condition of anonymity to give details of the attack ahead of a public announcement.

-Army Col. Myles Caggins, a U.S. military spokewman in Iraq, said on Twitter that more than 15 small rockets hit Iraq's Camp Taji base.
-He provided no details.
+Army Col. Myles Caggins, a U.S. military spokesman in Iraq, confirmed that three personnel from the U.S.-led coalition were killed and about 12 were wounded, but did not provide details about what country they were from.
+The U.S. military said that the names of those killed would be released after family notifications.

+Caggins, in a statement, said that about 18 107mm Katyusha rockets struck the base and that Iraqi Security Forces found a rocket-rigged truck a few miles from Camp Taji.
+Such Russian rockets have been used in the past by Iranian-backed militia groups in Iraq.

 Camp Taji, located just north of Baghdad, has been used as a training base for a number of years.
 There are as many as 6,000 U.S. troops in Iraq, training and advising Iraqi forces and conducting counterterror missions.